“Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart…”

 At any rate, Lamb In His Bosom was written in the tradition of regional historical realism.
-Caroline Miller reportedly spent hours cobbling together notes documenting the lives of the people of South Georgia, and the gradual extinction of their culture.
+Caroline Miller reportedly spent hours cobbling together notes documenting life in South Georgia, and the gradual extinction of its unique culture.
 Miller was also partly inspired to write the novel based on her own personal difficulties managing a busy household of three young boys.
-In the novel, Lamb In His Bosom, we are gently dropped into the lives of an oft-forgotten brand of pioneers, a poor but hearty brood of subsistence farmers who once settled the untamed “piney woods” wilderness of South Georgia, along the Altamaha River.
+In the novel, Lamb In His Bosom, we are gently dropped into the lives of an oft-forgotten brand of pioneers, a poor but hearty brood of subsistence farmers who once settled the untamed “piney woods” in the wilderness of South Georgia along the Altamaha River.
 Like the pioneers of the Middle West, the farmers of these untouched southern lands struggle to eke out a life amidst myriad threats: disease, stillborn children, animal attacks, Indian tribes, and so on.
 They find themselves subject to the cold and unforgiving whims of mother nature, siring numerous children many of whom die in infancy without proper medical treatment.
-These people are desperate for hope, and ensconced in tragedy, and so they are consequently a deeply pious and superstitious group.
+These people are desperate for hope, and ensconced in tragedy, and so they are consequently a deeply pious and highly superstitious group.
 The novel’s title is taken from the Bible: “He shall feed His flock like a shepherd; He shall gather the lambs with His arm, and carry them in His bosom…” (Isaiah 40:11).

-I read a fragile, first-edition copy of this book published in 1933, nevertheless I must say I had a difficult time connecting with the novel.
+I had the good fortune of reading a fragile, first-edition copy of Lamb In His Bosom published in 1933, nevertheless I must say I had a difficult time connecting with this novel.
 There are some beautifully descriptive passages of the rural Appalachian wilderness in Lamb In His Bosom, but the plot leaves much to be desired.
 This really would have been a much better historical, geographical, or even anthropological investigation rather than a novel.
 There is simply nothing at stake in Lamb In His Bosom unfortunately.
 As literary critic W.J.
 Stuckey notes, “Lamb in His Bosom hardly deserves to be called a novel.
 It is a grab bag of incidents, purple passages, pious sentimentalizations, and melodrama– all loosely tied together by a chronological thread having to do with the lives of the Smith-Carver clan.
 The book reflects a certain amount of familiarity with the details of rural life, but little understanding or feeling for the characters or the quality of life described.
 Indeed, like so many Pulitzer novels, the principal quality –and one suspects the main appeal of this book– is a kind of soap opera wish fulfillment.”

 “Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart” (1 -opening lines)